wouterpeyrot/DDxPRS/README.md

 * **clinical.prior:** a vector with the clinical prior probabilities for the diagnostic categories specified in *liab.configuration* (see below), e.g. c(cat1=0.25,cat2=0.25,cat3=0.25,cat4=0.25).
 Note that the prior probabilities should add up to exactly 1.

 * **liab.configuration:** a dataframe linking the configurations of liabilities to the diagnostic categories that you aim to predict.
 When considering n disorders, there exist 2^n possible configurations of liabilities (above or below the liability threshold for each disorder) (the number of rows of *liab.configuration*).
-The first n column-names should be the disorder names, and the next colums should have the name *diagnostic.category*, e.g. colnames: c("dis1","dis2","dis3","diagnostic.category").
+The first n column-names should be the disorder names, and the next colum should be named *diagnostic.category*, e.g. colnames: c("dis1","dis2","dis3","diagnostic.category").
 For illustation, see the example below.

 ## Output of `DDx-PRS`
 The output of `DDx-PRS` consists of a list with three elements: